-GRADUATION REQUIREMENTS

-To receive a high school diploma from the District, a student must successfully complete the required number of credits and pass a series of (5) STAAR/EOC exams: English I, English II, Algebra I, Biology and U.S. History.
+GRADUATION REQUIREMENTS To receive a high school diploma from the District, a student must successfully complete the required number of credits and pass a series of 5 STAAR End-Of-Course exams: English I, English II, Algebra I, Biology and U.S. History.

-The Texas Education Agency will require all graduating students to score a satisfactory level II in all assessed areas listed above in order to graduate and receive a diploma.
+The Texas Education Agency will require all graduating students to score a satisfactory score in all assessed areas listed above in order to graduate and receive a diploma.